Top 10 Best Sites

 Grindr is definitely worth checking out, but, if you were at a buffet, you wouldn’t limit yourself to one item, right?
 So why would you do the same in terms of dating apps?
 We have three alternative gay dating apps that can satisfy your cravings just as much, if not more, than Grindr.
 Zoosk kicks off our list:

-Launched two years before Grindr, Zoosk has history and impressive numbers behind it — with more than 40 million users, 30 million downloads on iTunes and Google Play, and 3 million messages sent a day.
+Launched in 2007, Zoosk has history and impressive numbers behind it — with more than 40 million users, 30 million downloads on iTunes and Google Play, and 3 million messages sent a day.
 The price tag isn’t too shabby either.
 It won’t cost you anything to register, upload your information and photos, view profiles, receive match recommendations, and flirt and communicate in a variety of ways.

 From the users’ perspective, Zoosk is as just as much of a favorite.
 Ryan Parkin gave it five stars on TrustPilot.com, saying, “Found my someone within days — excellent.”